alangibson27/plus-f/site/content/blog/vision.md

 I toyed with the idea for a while before I started any code.
 My first thought was whether I could bolt some network play facilities onto an existing open-source emulator, most of which tend to be written in C or some similar low-level language.
-I rejected this thought fairly quickly as I'm a Linux user and most of my friends use Windows, so I'd have a whole load of cross-platform issues to wrestle with, in addition to the tricky task of understanding somebody else's C.
+I rejected this thought fairly quickly as I'm a Linux user and most of my friends use Windows, so I'd also have a whole load of cross-platform issues to wrestle with, once I'd got past the trickier task of understanding somebody else's C.

 So that more or less put me in the position of writing my own emulator from the ground up.
 It's a challenge I did relish, but I wasn't in any illusion about the amount of work it would need.
 Where to start?
 More